SitoGomez/microservices/README.md

 - [x] Add basic env service
 - [x] Remove unnecessary Grafana container
 - [x] Remove user data from user in auth module
+- [x] Implement factory to create the user with the domain event manager
+- [x] Add password hashing service
+- [x] Implement Given...When...Then in tests

 ---